SealyBoi/TXTChess/README.txt

   ####  #    # ######  ####   ####  ##  ####  #    #   ##   #    #
 ===================================================================

-/*
-/ NOTE Castling is not implemented.
-*/

-/ * THIS IS STILL A WORK IN PROGRESS * /
+/ * This is the finished product for a two-player game of chess with no chess AI * /

 This is my rendition of chess, but in a txt format.